 Q2 2025

-Product updates from Q2 2025
+Product updates in April - June 2025

 Google has recently made it possible to add PMax campaign negative keywords.
 This is now also supported in Adalysis!